Overview of Cultural Engagement Opportunities

-St. Cloud State University has over 1200 international students on campus that creates the opportunity for engagement in educational and cultural conversations that are needed to increase global awareness.
-Students have the opportunity to learn more about each others cultures by engaging in cultural and language organizations on campus that allow for sharing and celebrating the people we are in this world.
+St. Cloud State University welcomes approximately 1,000 international students each year, creating opportunities for engagement in educational and cultural conversations that help increase global awareness.
+Students can learn more about each other's cultures by engaging in cultural and language organizations on campus that support sharing and celebrating diverse identities and experiences.

-Students have the opportunity to either participate on the organizations boards, volunteering at events, or just simply attending events and engaging in the conversations.
+Students may participate by serving on organization boards, volunteering at events, or attending events and engaging in conversations.

-Below are highlighted events that happen on campus that are excellent ways to engage in this way.
-For those students that are looking for ACSS opportunities, these are also ways to complete those requirements.
+Below are highlighted events that take place on campus and offer excellent opportunities for engagement.
+For students seeking ACSS opportunities, these activities may also fulfill those requirements.

 The Classroom Visit Program is an opportunity for international students to make presentations about their culture and country to elementary, secondary and adult classrooms outside of SCSU.